JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 - Shield

 A character can wear two pieces of armor on the same body part, such as wearing a gambeson shirt under chain mail shirt or a breastplate, which was most certainly done in history.

-In these circumstances, the most efficient way of defeating a person in heavy armor is grappling them or tripping them and holding them down, just like in real life.

 Shields generally takes up one of the character's hands when in use.
 Characters not actively using their shield as part of their combat/dodge roll do not benefit from the additional defense.
 Characters that are Off Guard or being attacked while unaware also do not benefit from the shield's defense.